bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <!-- theme: info -->

+### Note
-> Make sure to not change the store’s default currency.
-This could cause currency to not function properly.
+>Make sure to not change the store’s default currency.
+This could cause the currency to malfunction.

 </div>
 </div>